plblum/jivs/docs/Integrating_Non_Jivs_Server_Validation.md

 The server does not need to use Jivs for the client to benefit from Jivs validation.

 Keep the server's existing validation system, business logic, request handling, and response contract.
-The client-side integration translates the server's validation results into the form Jivs needs.
+The client-side integration can translate the server's validation results into the information Jivs needs.

 This follows the same architecture introduced in [Understanding Server-Side Validation](Understanding_Server_Side_Validation.md).